MicrosoftDocs/bingmaps-docs/BingMaps/spatial-data-services/data-source-management-api/download-data-source-dataflow/index.md

 ---
 title: "Download a Data Source Dataflow | Microsoft Docs"
-description: "Describes how to use the Data Source Download Dataflow API and provides a table that gives a description for various resources." ms.custom: "" ms.date: "02/28/2018" ms.reviewer: ""
+description: The overview page for the Download a Data Source Dataflow section contains a description of the Data Source Download Dataflow API, used to download entity data from a published data source, and provides links to and descriptions of each article in this section. ms.custom: "" ms.date: "02/28/2018" ms.reviewer: ""